outsinre/outsinre.github.com/_posts/2017-10-10-lets-encrypt.md

 Your account credentials have been saved in your Certbot configuration directory at */etc/letsencrypt/*.
 You should make a secure backup of this folder now.
 This configuration directory will also contain certificates and private keys obtained by Certbot so making regular backups of this folder is ideal.

-# Install a Certificate
+## Share Certificates ##

+Say we have obtained a certificate and configured auto-renewal on server A, but want to use the same certificate on server B. How to [achive this](https://stackoverflow.com/q/37391158)?

+Basically, we have two methods.

+1. Write a [deploy-hook](#manual-renewal) to *rsync* renewed certificate and key to server B.
+2. Start from scratch on server B to obtain new certificate with the same procedure in this post.
+Don't worry about conflicts as obtaining a new certificate justs create a brand new one.

+   The only concern is the number limit of renewal per-certificate.
+Currently, Let's Encrypte allows 5 renewal per month for an individual certificate.

+# Deploy Certificates #

-You can update web server's SSL vhost configuration accordingly once the certificate is ready.
-Here is a template:
+You can update web server's SSL vhost configuration accordingly once the certificate is ready as below.
+We can follow [Mozilla SSL Config Recommendation](https://ssl-config.mozilla.org/) to get a secure and comptabile template.

 ```
 server {